Idruiz/ArtifactForge/replit.md

 ## Overview

-Agent Diaz is a sophisticated autonomous AI agent that generates professional presentations and reports from natural language prompts.
-The application features a real-time chat interface with AI personas, voice capabilities, and produces downloadable artifacts in multiple formats (PPTX, PDF, HTML).
+Agent Diaz is a sophisticated autonomous AI agent that generates professional content artifacts in multiple formats from natural language prompts.
+The application features a real-time chat interface with AI personas, voice capabilities (including hands-free Car Mode), and produces downloadable artifacts in PPTX, DOCX, HTML, CSV, and Markdown formats.
 This is a full-stack application built with Node.js/Express backend and React frontend, designed to replace a Firebase Studio AI agent with improved reliability and delivery capabilities.

 ## User Preferences